Widen Enterprises: 1960 - 1990 – Widen Colorgraphics Ltd. – Prepress era

-1990 - Present day – Widen Enterprises Inc. – Digital asset management
+1990 - 2021 – Widen Enterprises Inc. – Digital asset management

 With the advancement of prepress technologies and processes, under Reed Widen, son of Mark Widen, the company embraced digital technology, initially through digital printing and created an internal research and development department to innovate and keep abreast of technological developments in the industry.
 In 1996, Widen's R&D department developed the company's first image database, which would become Widen's first digital asset management software.
 The software was made available to clients as a product in 1998.
 In 1997 the company changed its name from Widen Colorgraphics to Widen Enterprises Inc.

 Matthew Gonnering was appointed as CEO in 2009 and steered the company further towards the software as a service (SaaS) model.
 Widen Enterprises has since developed its software into a cloud based digital management hub that allows users to readily access and manage their digital assets and product information data.
 Alongside the software, the company has focused its efforts on customer experience by offering services to aid in the production and implementation of digital assets, as well as training and consultancy on the digital asset management process.

+2021 - Present day – Widen, an Acquia Company – Acquia DAM

-In september 2021, Widen Enterprises was acquired by Acquia, a software-as-a-service company co-founded by Dries Buytaert and Jay Batson to provide enterprise products, services, and technical support for the open-source web content management platform Drupal.
+In September 2021, Widen Enterprises was acquired by Acquia, a software-as-a-service company co-founded by Dries Buytaert and Jay Batson to provide enterprise products, services, and technical support for the open-source web content management platform Drupal.